Part 2, The Allies Return

 Madhill had been assigned to take command of the company just six days ago and he did not inspire much confidence in his men at first.
 According to Private First Class Parley, a flamethrower operator, Madhill had appeared in a room on June 1 in which the men had told to sit on the floor.
 He introduced himself and informed the men that their company would be in the first wave in the invasion.
 “30 percent casualties are expected and we are them,” Madhill had said.

-Finally, Madill himself died when he was cut down as he ran back to the surf in an attempt to salvage mortar ammunition floating about.
-In all eight-one other company men perished.
+In the end, Madhill's prediction was not off the mark.
+He himself died when he was cut down as he ran back to the surf in an attempt to salvage mortar ammunition floating about.
+Eight-one other company men also perished.

 Meantime, inshore currents had also driven the Henrico and the British SS Empire Javelin, ferrying the 16th Infantry Regiment, further east.
 Only two out of 16 landing craft would land correctly.
 The most inaccurate landing was made by 16th Infantry’s E Company.
 A strong tide, smoke obscuring the landscape and general confusion saw the company land at Fox Green, over a mile east of their intended landing site at Les Moulins.
-In all about 120 company men became casualties on Fox Green.
+Enemy fire raced at them from well-sited trenches and fortifications.
+About 120 company men became casualties on Fox Green.

 POINTE DU HOC

 On Omaha’s right meantime, was the formidable promontory of Pointe du Hoc, a 40-meter-high (130 ft) clifftop outpost supposedly consisting of several 155 mm guns.
 Pointe du Hoc was seven kilometers (four miles) east of Omaha and was to be taken by men of the American 2nd Ranger Battalion.
-Aerial reconnaissance had identified several large caliber gun emplacements which could imperil the landings at Omaha.
+Aerial reconnaissance had identified several large caliber gun emplacements from where the guns could imperil the landings at Omaha.

-There was some skepticism that the assault could succeed.
+There was skepticism, however, that the Rangers assault could succeed.
 During the preparatory phase, the assessment from headquarters of Admiral James Hall, the commander of Task Force 124, the “Omaha” Beach Assault Force was blunt: “It can’t be done.
 Three old women with brooms could keep the Rangers from climbing that cliff.”

 US Army Air Force aerial image of the "Pointe du Hoc to western Omaha" sector, taken sometime after June 13.
 Click the image or use the button to download the 16 mb high-resolution image.
 US National Archives